flojoy-ai/docs/docs/nodes/INSTRUMENTS/KEITHLEY/KEITHLEY2400/examples/EX1/example.md

 - LINSPACE END: Define your last Voltage.
 - LINSPACE STEP: Define the number of voltages between the first and the last one.

-The [`KEITHLEY2400`](https://github.com/flojoy-io/nodes/blob/main/INSTRUMENTS/KEITHLEY/KEITHLEY2400/KEITHLEY2400.py) node will communicate with the source meter by serial communication to send voltages and measure currents from the device.
-This node has two communication parameters set by the user after connecting the Keithley2400 to his computer:
+The [`KEITHLEY2400`](https://github.com/flojoy-io/nodes/blob/main/INSTRUMENTS/KEITHLEY/KEITHLEY2400/KEITHLEY2400.py) node will communicate with the source meter through serial communication to send voltages and measure currents from the device.
+This node has two communication parameters set by the user after connecting the Keithley2400 to their computer:

-- KEITHLEY2400 COMPORT: Define your communication port where the source meter is connected (the default is /dev/tty/USBO for Linux).
+- KEITHLEY2400 COMPORT: Define your communication port where the source meter is connected (the default is `/dev/tty/USBO` for Linux).
-- KEITHLEY2400 BAUDRATE: Define the Baud rate of your communication protocol (the default is 9600, the value has to correspond to the Instrument settings).
+- KEITHLEY2400 BAUDRATE: Define the Baud rate of your communication protocol (the default is `9600`, the value has to correspond to the Instrument settings).

 The [`LINE`](https://github.com/flojoy-io/nodes/blob/main/VISUALIZERS/PLOTLY/LINE/LINE.py) node will display the I-V curve by plotting the currents received from the device as a function of the voltages transmitted to the device.